appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 ---
 title: 'Bring Your Own Cluster'
 meta_title: 'Bring Your Own Cluster'
-meta_description: 'Run Appbase.io with for your own ElasticSearch cluster hosted elsewhere.'
+meta_description: 'Run Appbase.io with for your own Elasticsearch cluster hosted elsewhere.'
 keywords:
     - clusters
     - appbaseio
     - appbase
-    - ElasticSearch
+    - Elasticsearch
 sidebar: 'docs'
 ---

-Already have ElasticSearch hosted with AWS, Elastic Cloud or planning to hosting it yourself?
+Already have Elasticsearch hosted with AWS, Elastic Cloud or planning to hosting it yourself?
-You can now access all of Appbase.io features such as [search preview](/docs/search/relevancy/#test-search-relevancy), [actionable analytics](/docs/analytics/overview/) and [granular security](/docs/security/credentials/) with an ElasticSearch cluster hosted anywhere with the `Bring Your Own Cluster` deployment mode.
+You can now access all of Appbase.io features such as [search preview](/docs/search/relevancy/#test-search-relevancy), [actionable analytics](/docs/analytics/overview/) and [granular security](/docs/security/credentials/) with an Elasticsearch cluster hosted anywhere with the `Bring Your Own Cluster` deployment mode.

 > 🆕 We're making Appbase.io available as a cloud-native software under the codename [Arc](https://arc-dashboard.appbase.io).

 ![](/images/byoc.png)

 This diagram highlights how Arc works.
-It directly interacts with an underlying ElasticSearch cluster and acts as an API gateway for clients to interact with.
-Arc supercharges your ElasticSearch cluster with a streamlined development experience, out of the box search analytics and fine-grained security features.
+It directly interacts with an underlying Elasticsearch cluster and acts as an API gateway for clients to interact with.
+Arc supercharges your Elasticsearch cluster with a streamlined development experience, out of the box search analytics and fine-grained security features.

 ## Quickstart Recipes